-Mark Fallon – Manager for accounting and finance in Robert Walters’ Dublin discusses counter-offers and how to manage them.
+Mark Fallon – Associate Director for accounting, finance & IT in Robert Walters’ Dublin discusses counter-offers and how to manage them.

 As the recruitment market improves in Dublin, the frequency of counter offers has become a lot more prevalent.
 Ever since the downfall in the economy, professionals in certain sectors were relieved that they simply had a job.
 Once basic needs were met, people in Ireland were generally happy.
 However, over the past six to twelve months, people’s attitudes towards their careers have begun changing.

 Some professionals have remained in the same role for the past five years and have seen no bonus or only minor increases to their basic salary, this being especially applicable within Irish banks.
 As the market continues to make a slow recovery, and as companies begin to reinvest in technology, professionals are becoming more confident to seek new challenges and to grow their skills and expertise elsewhere.

 Here at Robert Walters, we have witnessed a notable increase in the number of counter offers being made across all sectors, from large global banks to SMEs, as employers seek to retain their top talent.

 Why do employers counter offer?

 In short, employers do not want to see top talent leave their business, especially when people have a particular expertise, whether in finance, risk, compliance, IT etc.

 What is a typical counter offer scenario?